Victorian State Trauma System

 Planning and Communication

-All injured pregnant women should have an urgent obstetric review as soon as possible.
+All injured pregnant women should have an obstetric review as soon as possible.
 Pre-hospital triage Any pregnant trauma patient who meets the pre-hospital major trauma triage criteria should be transported to the Royal Melbourne Hospital.
-However, where the...
+However, where the expected...

 Secondary Survey OB

-The secondary survey should only be started once the primary survey has been completed and any life-threatening injuries have been identified and treated.
-If during the examination any deterioration is detected, go back and reassess the primary survey.
-CLICK ON IMAGE...
+The secondary survey is only to be performed once the primary survey has been completed and any life-threatening injuries have been managed.
+If during the examination any deterioration is detected, reassess the primary survey from the beginning. eFAST and chest and...